matrix-org/matrix-authentication-service/docs/development/architecture.md

 It is not intended to be a general purpose Identity Provider (IdP) and instead focuses on the specific needs of Matrix.

 Furthermore, it is only intended that it would speak OIDC for authentication and not other protocols.
-Instead, of you want to connect to an upstream SAML, CAS or LDAP backend then you need to pair MAS with a separate service (such as [Dex](https://dexidp.io) or [Keycloak](https://www.keycloak.org)) which does that translation for you.
+Instead, if you want to connect to an upstream SAML, CAS or LDAP backend then you need to pair MAS with a separate service (such as [Dex](https://dexidp.io) or [Keycloak](https://www.keycloak.org)) which does that translation for you.

 Whilst it only supports use with Synapse today, we hope that other homeservers will become supported in future.